-Thinking behavior - analyzing opinions and how they are developed with specific examples
+Thinking and feelings behavior - analyzing opinions and how they are developed with specific examples

 Specific Examples of Mental Thought Processes